urakubo/UNI-EM/Documents/HowToMakePlugin.md

 [Japanese version here](HowToMakePlugin.ja.md)

 ## How to make a plugin
 Users can easily embed their own executable program (including a Python program) in UNI-EM as a plug-in.
 Here we show how to make such a plugin by introducing a pre-installed template.
-The template plugin incorporates an external Python program "run_example.py" in UNI_EM\ plugins\Template.
+The template plugin executes an external Python program "run_example.py" in UNI_EM\ plugins\Template.
 First, check the content of UNI_EM\plugins\menu.json that determines the Plugin dropdown menu.
 ```json
 {
 "2D/3D Filters": {